holajric/hibernate-remote-datasource/README.md

 __mergingStrategy__ - determines the way how data conflicts are solved, it is set to MergingStrategy enum value (FORCE_LOCAL, FORCE_REMOTE, PREFER_LOCAL or PREFER_REMOTE)

-__queryMapping__ - allows to map criterias to URL parameter it uses same syntax as endpoints with special parameter variables (value for SimpleCondition, lowerBound and upperBound for IntervalCondition); example of such mapping is criterium date BETWEEN mapped to URL: from=[:lowerBound]&to=[:upperBound].
+__queryMapping__ - allows to map criterias to URL parameter it uses same syntax as endpoints with special parameter variables ([:value] for SimpleCondition, [:lowerBound] and [:upperBound] for IntervalCondition); example of such mapping is criterium date BETWEEN mapped to URL: from=[:lowerBound]&to=[:upperBound].

 ### Operation configuration

 Every CRUD operation for domain can be configured independently.

-Mimo konfigurace operations lze v ní obsažené atributy nastavit globálně v rámci celé doménové třídy pro všechny operace pomocí konfigurace generalDefault, která obsahuje totožné možnosti nastavení.
-Konfigurace de- finovaná v generalDefault se použije v případě, že není nalezeno příslušné nastavení pro některou operaci.
-Aby bylo možno nastavit URL koncových bodů univerzálně, umožňuje generalDefault použít v jejich konfiguraci speciální proměnnou [:operation], do které je dosazen název volané operace, i na tuto proměnnou je možno použít formattery.
+Also all attributes for operations can have assigned default values by using generalDefault configuration option.
+It can contain same attributes as operations, values in generalDefault are used in case that appropriate option for operation is not found.
+For general default option we use special variable [:operation] that contains name of executedoperation, we can also use formatters on it.

-__method__ - nastavení HTTP metody použité pro připojení ke zdroji (GET, POST, PUT, DELETE, ...)
+__method__ - HTTP method used for data source connection (GET, POST, PUT, DELETE, ...)

-__endpoint__ - nastavení URL koncového bodu API, ke kterému se přistupuje v případě dotazu na jednu položku; URL umožňuje použití proměnné zastupující atribut doménové třídy použitý pro definování vyhledávacího dotazu a zároveň umožňuje použití formatterů zmíněných v sekci 2.2.4.2

-__queryEndpoint__ - obdobné jako endpoint s tím rozdílem, že tento koncový bod API je určen pro dotazy na kolekce dat

-__(:prefix)Endpoint__ - podobné jako endpoint, tento endpoint se použije v situaci, kdy je hodnota parametru prefix při sestavování dotazu stejná jako prefix této konfigurace; například URL uložené v hashEndpoint se použije, pokud má prefix hodnotu hash

-__(:prefix)QueryEndpoint__ - stejné jako předchozí konfigurace, ale slouží jako alternativa pro queryEndpoint, a nikoliv endpoint

-__endpoint (:kritérium)__ - i tato konfigurace je podobná předchozím, rozdílem je, že tato je použita v situaci, kdy dotaz obsahuje dané kritérium - např. endpoint name LIKE se použije v okamžiku, kdy dotaz obsahuje podmínku typu LIKE pro atribut name; v URL lze používat na základě typu podmínky speciální proměnné, pro podmínku typu SimpleCondition je to proměnná [:value], pro IntervalCondition dvojice proměnných [:lowerBound] a [:upperBound]

-__authentication__ - totožné jako stejnojmenný atribut v hlavní konfiguraci, ale umožňuje přepsat právě tento atribut pro konkrétní operaci

-__authenticationParams__ - totožné jako stejnojmenný atribut v hlavní konfi- guraci, ale umožňuje přepsat právě tento atribut pro konkrétní operaci

-__mergingStrategy__ - totožné jako stejnojmenný atribut v hlavní konfiguraci, ale umožňuje přepsat právě tento atribut pro konkrétní operaci
+__endpoint__ - setting of API endpoint URL, that is accesed in case of single item query; URL allows to use variable representing name of domain class attribute that is used for query definition and also allows to use formatters which are explained further in documentaion

+__queryEndpoint__ - same as endpoint but it is used for queries on data collections

+__(:prefix)Endpoint__ - similiar to endpoint, but this one is used, when value of prefix parameter is same as prefix of this configuration; for example URL saved in hashEndpoint is used when prefix has value hash

+__(:prefix)QueryEndpoint__ - same as previous, but it is not alternative to endpoint, but to queryEndpoint

+__endpoint (:kritérium)__ - this configuration is also similar to previous ones, difference is that this one is used in case, that query contains given criteria - for instance "endpoint name LIKE" is used in situation when query contains condition of type LIKE for attribute name; special variables based on condition type can be used in URL ([:value] for SimpleCondition, [:lowerBound] and [:upperBound] for IntervalCondition)

+__authentication__ - allows to override basic API authentication for operation

+__authenticationParams__ - allows to override basic API authenticationParams for operation

+__mergingStrategy__ - allows to override basic API mergingStrategy for operation

 ### Examples
 #### Minimal settings